 Learn how to install WordPress plugins in easy steps.
+In this article, I will discuss 3 Different Methods to Install WordPress Plugins.
 WordPress plugins are useful for tweaking your WordPress website in many ways.
 You can do almost any change in design, SEO and functionality of your WordPress with the help of plugins.

 WordPress is world’s most popular CMS (Content Management System) for setting up a blog.
-There are many reasons for huge popularity of WordPress among bloggers and web developers.
-The variety and high number of plugins availability is one of the major reasons for immense success of WordPress as blogging platform.
+There are many reasons for the huge popularity of WordPress among bloggers and web developers.
+Availability of the variety of plugins is one of the major reasons for the immense success of WordPress as a blogging platform.

 There are two popular methods to install WordPress Plugins.